 (3) Telltales: When shown in the Contract Documents, provide telltales that consist of an unstressed steel rod placed, with appropriate clearance and greased for reducing friction and corrosion, inside a constant-diameter pipe that rests on a flat plate attached to the end of the pipe at a point of interest shown in the Plans.
 Construct telltales in accordance with details shown in the Contract Documents.
-Install dial gauges reading to 0.001 inch with 1 inch minimum travel as directed by the Engineer to measure the movement of the telltale with respect to the top of the pile/shaft.
+Install dial gauges reading to 0.001 inch with 1 inch minimum travel as directed by the Specialty Engineer to measure the movement of the telltale with respect to the top of the pile/shaft.

-(4) Embedded Strain Gauges: When shown in the Contract Documents, provide strain gauges which shall be placed in the test shaft to measure the distribution of the load.
-Ensure that the type, number, and location of the strain gauges are as shown in the Plans or as directed by the Engineer.
+(4) Embedded Strain Gauges: When shown in the Contract Documents, provideProvide strain gauges which shall be placed in the test shaft to measure the distribution of the load.
+Ensure that the type, number, and location of the strain gauges are as shown in the Plans or as directed by the EngineerGeotechnical Foundation Design Engineer of Record.
 Use strain gauges that are waterproof and have suitable shielded cable that is unspliced within the shaft.
+In drilled shafts provide sufficient instrumentation to determine side friction components in segments no longer than 5 feet and the end bearing component.